Composing state machines (hierarchical state machines)¶

 inState<ShowContent> {

-// on ToggleFavoriteItemAction start statemachine
+// on ToggleFavoriteItemAction start state machine

 onActionStartStateMachine(